Shop Legal Hemp Products in North Carolina

 ✓ Recommended product types

-- CBD oils and tinctures: They qualify when derived from hemp and tested at no more than 0.3% Delta-9 THC by dry weight.
+- Hemp edibles and beverages: These may qualify when made from hemp and supported by a COA showing compliant Delta-9 THC by dry weight.

 ✗ What to avoid